 Students should remain aware of the five-year limitation for completion of the nursing course sequence.

-In order to initiate services, students must complete the GHSON Disability Support Service Request for Services form, available from the Coordinator of Student Affaisr, and submit appropriate documentation for verification of their disability.
+In order to initiate services, students must complete the GHSON Disability Support Service Request for Services form, available from the Coordinator of Student Affairs, and submit appropriate documentation for verification of their disability.
 The type of accommodation may vary depending on the type of disability.